 - (1) Butcher's Bend There is good anchorage behind this island located between markers 109 and 111. - (2) The Wekiva River leads back to Rock Springs and Wekiva Springs which combined contribute daily to the river over 140 million gallons of spring water.
 Wekiva is an indian word meaning springs.
 This river is very scenic but is too narrow for our houseboats.
 If you have a small boat this is a great area to explore. - (3) Highbanks Marina is now a campground and RV resort of the same name.
 In 1766 naturalist John Bartram called this area the river's "sweetest shores".
-They have a store and snack bar but are only accessible by small boat. - (4) Dutchman's Bend is deep at the mouth, but anything past the island is very shallow.
+They have a store and snack bar but are only accessible by small boat. - Swamp House Riverfront Grill at Highbanks Marina has good food, drinks and live music.
+Call 386-668-8891 to ask about docking.
+Houseboats are currently welcome to dock after 5 pm at the gas dock.
+Do not try to enter the marina slip portion of the marina in a houseboat. - (4) Dutchman's Bend is deep at the mouth, but anything past the island is very shallow.
 Snake Circle Cutoff is absolutely too shallow for a houseboat. - (5) Between Markers 75 and 77 go behind the island for good anchorage. - (6) Blue Springs State Park, Marker 71, is a winter refuge for manatee.
 The spring water temperature year-round is 72 degrees.
 Do not attempt to moor the boat at the dock.
 Boats must be beached just south of the dock on the sandy area.
 The park closes at dusk.
 No overnight docking is allowed.
 No alcoholic beverages are allowed in any state park in Florida. - (7) Near Blue Springs is marker 69.
 Go behind the island on the west side of the river for excellent anchorage. - (8) Hontoon Dead River has deep water and many good places to anchor or tie up to a tree.
 If you arrive late and want to spend the night close by the marina this is a great area.
-Down the Hontoon Dead River you will see Snake Creek on the left.
+Please note you cannot get back to the St. Johns going south on the Hontoon Dead River by houseboat.
+We suggest you do not go farther than Snake Creek. - (8A) Down the Hontoon Dead River you will see Snake Creek on the left.
 Snake Creek is very shallow.
-DO NOT ENTER.
-Please note you cannot get back to the St. Johns going south on the Hontoon Dead River by houseboat.
-We suggest you do not go farther than Snake Creek.
+DO NOT ENTER!